Two of Pentacles

 Reading the Card

-On one level, the Two of Pentacles is about juggling day to day priorities: someone with more than one job, a parent with career and family commitments, a worker who has multiple clients and management to keep onside
+On a surface level, the Two of Pentacles deals with juggling day-to-day priorities: holding more than one job, balancing career and family commitments, or a worker who has multiple clients and management to keep onside.

 On a deeper level, the Two of Pentacles is about forming a balance between things you need to do to survive and those you need to give your existence value.
 The card signifies a time when these concerns will occur in your life.

 You may be rushed off your feet at work and at the same time have personal or family tasks to complete.
-You may be deciding between a task that will make you money but leave you mentally exhausted, and one that will fulfill you creatively but not make much money.
+You may be deciding between tasks that will make you money but leave you mentally exhausted, against something that will fulfill you creatively but not make much money.

-There are many such candidates that want to spend your time, and we often find ourselves doing both whenever we have the time to give, but not stepping back and thinking in a longer term towards what level of both makes us happiest is often the best balance.
-The Two of pentacles tells us true value is never a thing but getting this balance right.
+Numerous commitments always demand your time.
+We find ourselves doing both when we have the time to give, but not stepping back and thinking about what level of both makes us happiest.
+The Two of pentacles tells us true value is never a thing but getting the balance right.

-The reversed Two of Pentacles suggests the same options in front of you as the upright card, except this time you are getting the balance seriously wrong:
+The Reversed Two of Pentacles presents the exact same options as the Upright card, but warns you are getting the balance completely wrong:

-• You may be trying to fulfill both tasks but end up doing both badly.
+• You try to fulfill multiple tasks, but end up doing them poorly.

-• You may be trying to do one task and ignoring the other, causing worry or repercussions later.
+• You focus entirely on one task and ignore the other, guaranteeing repercussions later.

-The card suggests the path you are taking is unbalanced.
-You need to consider where true value lies for you rather than your boss, or the people you are trying to please, or the ideals you are expected to maintain.
+The card signifies your plans are unbalanced.
+You need to consider where true value lies for you rather than your boss, the people you are trying to please, or the ideals you are expected to maintain.

 Card Design Process